-1. College believes that integrity in relationships with students or prospective students is a prerequisite for success, and an important statement of the values it offers.
+1. The College believes that integrity in relationships with students or prospective students is a prerequisite for success, and an important statement of the values it offers.
 2. The College will not give deliberately inadequate or misleading information on its learning programmes or other services.
 3. In all advertising and public communications, the College will avoid untruths, concealment and overstatement about its programmes and achievements.
 4. In recruiting students the use of improper financial or other inducements will be avoided.
 5. The College will deliver learning programmes and support services efficiently, effectively and to accepted quality standards; it will seek to meet the individual needs of students and will take steps to address any shortcomings in the service delivered.

-6. Learning support, information, advice and guidance offered to students will be impartial and guided by the best interests of the student.
-7. The College will adopt a charter, setting out what students and others can expect of the College.
+6. guided by the best interests of the student.
+7. The College will set out what students and others can expect of the College.
 All students will be treated with equal care and respect.
 8. The College will ensure that complaints are dealt with fairly, openly and efficiently.
 9. Within the requirements of the law, the College will maintain the confidentiality of information on individual students.